 #1.
 All Media = Earned Media

 We live in the most distracted society in human history.
-Technology enables us to avoid messaging, so smarter advertisers consider all media earned media.
-We must stop thinking of the people we want to reach as ‘demographics’ and treat them like an audience, as people we must work to intrigue and attract.
+So smarter advertisers consider all media earned media.
+And the smartest don’t define the people they hope to reach as ‘demographics’ — instead, they treat them like an audience, as people to be intrigued and attracted.
 When attention is the rarest commodity, all attention must be earned.

 #2.
 More ≠ Better, Better = Better

 The modern world is awash in content.
-Every minute of every day, people upload well over three hundred hours of video to YouTube.
-So just posting video and hoping for views is lottery logic.
+Every minute of every day, people upload well over five hundred hours of video to YouTube.
+So posting a video and hoping for views is lottery logic.
 Even worse is flooding social platforms with low budget posts.
-If you do the math, creating even ten times as much content doesn’t statistically increase your chances of being noticed.
-Quality of idea and execution determines the attention it earns and how broadly it’s shared.
+If you do the math, creating ten times as much content makes no statistical improvement on getting noticed.
+Only the quality of your ideas and delight of their execution drives clicks and determines how broadly it’s shared.

 #3.
 Emotion > Information

 Maya Angelou captured this perfectly: “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
-Information focuses on facts, on attributes, all of which can be easily co-opted.
-Emotion springs from benefits, from less quantifiable but far more compelling feelings.
+Information focuses on facts and attributes, which can be easily co-opted.
+Emotion springs from benefits, from less quantifiable but far more compelling feelings, not facts.
 Enduring persuasion relies on the emotional connections you build for brands.
-After all, our biggest life decisions–falling in love, starting families, going to war–are never decided by rational argument, they’re driven by emotion.